Webhooks

 Testing your webhook endpoint

-To verify that your webhook endpoint is configured correctly, DataOne provides a test endpoint that can be used to send sample webhook events to your target URL.
+To verify that your webhook endpoint is configured correctly, D•One provides a test endpoint that can be used to send sample webhook events to your target URL.

 Purpose